Fudan-iGEM/2024-wiki/src/team.md

 ### Kexin Huang

-#### The Architect

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/kexin-huang.jpg" style="width:50%">
 </div>

-Hello friends!
+**The Architect** - Hello friends!
 I am Kexin, the visionary "architect" in 2024 Fudan iGEM. iGEM is like a set of intricately designed building blocks given to each team, upon which we construct and showcase our own masterpiece.
 I enjoy not only the process of building our "castle" but the collaboration with my teammates.
 Our collective goal is to ensure that our program transcends mere theoretical concepts and addresses local issues with a profound impact on human well-being.
 Just stay tuned for the unveiling of our magnificent castle!

 ### Ziming Suo